Exam time and the results period can be a stressful period, so its important to think about your wellbeing.

 Your wellbeing is important to us and we are always here to help you.
 We have introduced Wellbeing Drop-in sessions where you are welcome to call by and speak with Annie on any issues that may be concerning you.
 If there is something troubling you, or hindering you from focusing on your studies, please make contact.
 Annie will be able to signpost you to the appropriate person or service.

-Dedicated Wellbeing Drop-in sessions will initially be held on Wednesdays 11-12 noon and Thursdays 2-3pm in Room S0.97.
+Dedicated Wellbeing Drop-in sessions will initially be held on Tuesdays 11-12 noon and Fridays 2-3pm in Room S0.97.
 You do not need to book an appointment, but can just drop in.
 However, outside of these hours you can find Annie in the Undergraduate Office (S0.98) and she will be happy to help you, as always.

 Please note this is not a replacement for attending personal tutor meetings.

 Feel Good Campaign